-An authentication framework that handles authorization with external web services.
+An authentication framework that handles authorization/communication with most popular web services.

 Check out the Keyring Developer's Guide.

 See Keyring Social Importers for an example.
 You can also extend Keyring Service classes directly, rather than attaching the service as a property to an object (like the Importers do).

 Keyring requires PHP 5.3+ to work, because it makes use of some modern features in PHP like late static binding and abstract classes.
 Other than that, as long as you meet the minimum required WP version, you should be OK to get started.
 If you get a cryptic "T_PAAMAYIM_NEKUDOTAYIM" error, you need to upgrade to PHP 5.3+.
 If you get an error about "Parse error: syntax error, unexpected T_FUNCTION in .../wp-content/plugins/keyring/keyring.php on line 50" you also need to upgrade PHP.